Cold day, warm appetizer or lunch

 Vegetarian or vegan

 Vegetarian, but not vegan.
-For a vegan soup, stop after pureeing with the immersion blender, and just add the salt and pepper then.
+For a vegan soup, stop after pureeing with the immersion blender, and just add the salt and pepper and herbs then.

 Can I keep spinach soup for later?